MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 ## Services without a managed or default JDK

-For Azure Compute services such as Azure Virtual Machines, Azure Kubernetes Services (AKS), Azure Container Instances (ACI), Azure Red Hat OpenShift, and Azure App Service Web App for Containers, the choice of the JDK is entirely up to the developer.
+For Azure Compute services such as Azure Virtual Machines, Azure Kubernetes Services (AKS), Azure Container Instances (ACI), Azure Red Hat OpenShift, and Azure App Service Web App for Containers, the choice of the JDK is entirely up to you.

 Java developers can bring their own Java runtimes from different vendors to Azure.
 For issues specifically related to the OpenJDK software and the HotSpot JVM, Microsoft will provide support to Azure and Azure Stack customers whenever developers are using any of the following distributions: